jonar12/logistics-sim-3D/README.md

 ---

-## 🧪 Pruebas & Calidad
+## 🧪 Testing & Quality

-- Validación de trayectorias de los agentes con control de colisiones y límites.
+- Pathfinding validation and collision control for agents.
-- Pruebas de renderizado visual (texturas, objetos 3D, sincronización con Julia).
+- Visual rendering tests (textures, 3D objects, sync with Julia).
-- Modularidad y separación de responsabilidades por archivo.
+- Modular and structured file organization.
-- Pruebas manuales de la lógica de acomodo con múltiples combinaciones de cajas.
+- Manual testing of box arrangement logic with varied inputs.

 ---

-## 👥 Equipo y Créditos
+## 👥 Team & Credits

-Desarrollado por estudiantes del Tecnológico de Monterrey, Campus Puebla:
+Developed by students from Tecnológico de Monterrey, Campus Puebla:

 - 🎓 Jonathan Arredondo
 - 🎓 Kevin Núñez
 - 🎓 Rusbel Morales
 - 🎓 Pablo Coca

 ---

-## 📄 Licencia
+## 📄 License

-Este proyecto fue realizado con fines educativos.
-Todos los derechos pertenecen a los autores y al Tecnológico de Monterrey, salvo que se indique lo contrario.
+This project was developed for educational purposes.
+All rights reserved by the authors and Tecnológico de Monterrey unless stated otherwise.